modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ### Merging with Existing Fields

 Now that you have defined your new fields, you will need to merge them with the existing fields in the fields array and return them.
-That can be done with a simple array_merge.
+That can be done with a simple array_merge to add the new fields to the end of the array.

 ```PHP
 return array_merge($fields, $newFields);